How to Create an Annual Plan in 5 Steps

 - Third-party expenses for things like hardware and software,

 Seeing their historical expenses, they can now think forward to what the budget realistically needs to be in order to achieve next year’s goals.
 There’s typically a budgeting exercise that is now going to coincide with this department-level annual planning.

-Essentially, the department will tell the leadership team, "Ok, you've given me these goals.
-I'm now going to come back to you and tell you what the budget will look like."
+Essentially, the department is going to tell the leadership team, “Ok, you’ve given me these goals.
+I’m now going to come back to you and tell you what the budget is going to look like.”

-The leadership and financial teams will give each department some guidance and guardrails.
-Then they will let the department representatives come back and advocate why they need more or less.
+The leadership and financial teams are going to give each department some guidance and guardrails.
+Then they’re going to let the department representatives come back and advocate why they need more or less.

 Step Five: Reconvene to Finalize the Annual Plan

 After the departments have gone off to discuss and plan out details internally, they will then come back and give feedback to the financial and leadership teams.
 The financial department and leadership team will then give them feedback, too.

 When the department representatives have reconvened with leadership and have agreed to goals that are S.M.A.R.T.
 (Specific, Measurable, Attainable, Realistic, Timely) as well as defined departmental budgets, the annual plan becomes formalized.

 Creating an Annual Plan is Important, But Then You Have to Follow Through

 It’s agreement and alignment for the next year.
 It’s team health.
 And then it’s execution.